ip69719/ci-portfolio-five/README.md

 * Infected plants display white powdery spots on the leaves.
 * Visual criteria are used to verify if the tree leaf is healthy or has powdery mildew.

+**Project Dataset**
+* The available dataset contains over four thousand images taken from the Client's crop fields.
+* The images show healthy cherry leaves and cherry leaves that have powdery mildew.

+**Business Requirements**
+* The project has two business requirements:
+    * 1 - The Client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+    * 2 - The Client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ### Page 1: Cherry Leaf Visualiser**

 This page lists findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
 The content of this page will answer the business requirement 1.